d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] Update Ktlint to >= 49.0 breaks the ktlint tasks (issue described here:
   https://github.com/JLLeitschuh/ktlint-gradle/issues/665 and possible fix here: https://github.com/JLLeitschuh/ktlint-gradle/pull/667)
+- [ ] Update Node to 20.3.1 is skipped due to issues in rebuilding Docker images
 ### Gradle update

 - [ ] Execute `gradlew dependencyUpdates` to get a report on Dependencies with updates